divyanshitripathi99/c-programs/README.md

 # c-programs
-This repository will have  c programs
+This repository will have  c programs.